 Nitrate is a form of nitrogen, one of the primary nutrients (carbon, nitrogen, and phosphorous) in aquatic and terrestrial ecosystems.
 It is formed during the breakdown of organic material, the production of nitrogen fixing-plants, and industrial production.
 Figure 1 illustrates how nitrate is formed and utilized in aquatic environments relative to other forms of nitrogen.
-While nitrate is often the limiting nutrient for photosynthesis in marine environments it is not the limiting nutrient in freshwater.
-Human activities and various land-uses such as agriculture, urban and industrial areas can lead to excess nitrate in surface and ground waters.
+While nitrogen is often the limiting nutrient for primary production in marine environments, it also can be (but is not always) a limiting nutrient in freshwater.
+Runoff of excess fertilizer or animal wastes in agricultural areas, or discharge of effluent from septic tanks or wastewater treatment plants in urban areas can lead to excess nitrate in surface and ground waters.

-Levels of nutrients in the environment indicate the health of the ecosystem.
-Excess nutrients in the system stimulate rapid primary production (growth by plants and algae), which can include blooms of toxic algae.
+Levels of nutrients in the environment can indicate the health of the ecosystem.
+Excess nutrients in the system can stimulate rapid primary production (growth of plants and algae), which can include blooms of toxic algae.
 As the plants and algae die they are decomposed by microbes in the water which consume oxygen.
 This reduction in dissolved oxygen can be harmful to fish and other aquatic organism and lower the overall health of the ecosystem.